NAIRBS/DSAI-PROJECT-GRP-8/README.md

 * #### Angelo - Categorical Encoding, Decision Trees

 ## Problem Definition
-### Can we use one’s lifestyle to predict if they have a stroke?
+### Can we use one’s lifestyle to predict if they will have a stroke?

 ## Models Used
 1. ### Decision Tree